medibb/spineview-mvp/tasks/prd-sit-to-stand-analysis.md

 1.4.
 The system SHALL preserve the existing squat analysis functionality without modification in its tab 1.5.
 Users SHALL manually select which tab to view (no automatic switching)

-### FR2: Movement Repetition Detection
+### FR2: Single Movement Analysis
 2.1.
-The system SHALL segment continuous sit-to-stand data into individual repetitions based on acceleration patterns 2.2.
-The system SHALL display the number of detected sit-to-stand repetitions to the user 2.3.
-The system SHALL analyze each repetition independently 2.4.
-The system SHALL support 1-20 repetitions per upload session
+The system SHALL analyze a single sit-to-stand movement cycle from uploaded data 2.2.
+The system SHALL use the entire uploaded data as one continuous sit-to-stand movement 2.3.
+The system SHALL NOT perform repetition segmentation or multi-rep analysis 2.4.
+The system SHALL validate that uploaded data contains a complete sit-to-stand movement

 ### FR3: Lumbar Lordosis Visualization Panel
 3.1.
 The system SHALL display a time-series chart of relative lumbar lordosis angle (spine-pelvis) throughout the movement 3.2.
 The system SHALL highlight regions where lordosis angle exceeds 0° with red background shading 3.3.
 The system SHALL mark the target zone (≤0°) with green/amber coloring 3.4.
-The system SHALL show lordosis angle for each detected repetition separately or as overlay 3.5.
-The system SHALL display mean, max, min, and standard deviation of lordosis angle per repetition
+The system SHALL show lordosis angle progression throughout the single movement 3.5.
+The system SHALL display mean, max, min, and standard deviation of lordosis angle for the movement

 ### FR4: Pelvic Rotation (Hip Hinge) Panel
 4.1.
 The system SHALL calculate pelvic rotation angle from pelvis sensor quaternion data